JoshD28/mlb-pitch-classification/README.md

 - scikit-learn

 ## Notes
-This lab focuses on **pitch type classification**, not pitcher intent or deception.
+The focus is on **pitch type classification**, not pitcher intent or deception.
 Model performance reflects separability of pitch types based on available tracking features.